 Life paths and experiences shape every being.
-I like to consider myself a designer by correlation of circumstances rather than by calling: design is the discipline I turned to in answer to my need of communicate in a just and beautiful way, to shape the world I'm a part of and create tools with meaning, but I don't let solely my job define who I am.
+I like to consider myself a designer by correlation of circumstances rather than by calling: design is the discipline I turned to in answer to my need to communicate in a just and beautiful way, to shape the world I'm a part of and create tools with meaning, but I do not alloe my job to define who I am.

-After an aborted attempt at home architecture with a redesign of my parent's living room with the help of Crayolas, I followed the French School system's advice and invest in what I'm good at: english.
-I soon started to enjoy translation, especially from English to French and the hunt for the perfect formulation to express the exact tone of a sentence.
+After an aborted attempt at home architecture with a redesign of my parent's living room with the help of Crayolas, I followed the French school system's advice and invested in what I was good at: English.
+I soon started to enjoy translation, especially English to French, and the hunt for the perfect construction to express the precise tone of a sentence.

-My career started with a short period of freelancing (almost a foolish act with the little experience I had back then, but still full of learnings).
-Followed 15 months in a web agency called Acti, then I was spotted and hired within ThinkInnovation in June 2008.
-From a 2-people operation, ThinkInnovation's founder and me managed to almost quadruple the size of the team to reach a total of 7 highly qualified team members, as well as a project list made of large scale projects, to our own astonishment.
+My career began with a period of freelancing (almost a foolish act with the little experience I had back then, but still full of learnings).
+Followeing15 months in the web agency Acti, I was headhunted by ThinkInnovation, a brand new agency, in June 2008.
+From humble begins, a 2-person operation with myself included, we build a force to be reckoned with; a kinetic and exciting space for 7 highly qualified team members and a project list of large-scale projects and clients.

-My neverending passion for the city of Lyon is now more than 15 years old, and I like to participate to its social fabric, even so discreetly.
-In 2013, I made a short appearance in the non-profit organisation Opendata69 for the promotion of open data in Rhône allowed me to dive a bit deeper into citizenship.
-I created their logo and participated in contact sealing meetings with Greater Lyon and Keolis (in charge of the exploitation of Lyon's public transports).
-I am firmly convinced that transparency and opennes are the keys to long term benefits.
+My neverending passion for the city of Lyon is now more than 15 years old, and I like to participate in its social fabric, even discreetly.
+In 2013 I made an appearance in the non-profit organisation Opendata69 for the promotion of open data in the Rhône area which allowed me to dive deeper into citizenship.
+I created Opendata logo and participated in high level meetings Greater Lyon and Keolis, the company in charge of the exploitation of Lyon's public transports.
+I am firmly convinced that transparency and openness are the keys to long-term benefits.

-Meanwhile, the atmosphere around public transports on social media was a bit gloomy: me and Kevin Soirfeck decided to create Entraide Usagers, a community of Twitter users convinced that being an active participant is key to a better network.
+Meanwhile, the atmosphere around public transport on social media was a bit gloomy: I decided to create Entraide Usagers, a community of Twitter users convinced that being an active participant is key to a better network.
 As of today, the Twitter account created in November 2011 is not far from 3000 followers and makes for a great part of a conversation between institutions and the people citizen using the network.

 2015 was not a nice year on all plans.
 After several months of struggling to find the right strategic plan and economic model around UX in France, ThinkInnovation's team members were acknowledging their own difficulty to ensure that a little agency does not die, despite its ambitions and capacities of a big one.
 The very tight team could not find herself anymore in large scale projects and tough decision making, even if they shared the same values.
 The team could not avoid to put itself into question, and that's where burnout comes in and weakens several of its members...